- What You Need To Start A Fire

 There is something special about starting a fire with a single match.
 Not only does it make life easy, but it also tends to invoke a certain sense of pride.

 On the flip side, it’s fairly infuriating when you go through dozens of matches or an entire supply of lighter fluid attempting to get a fire started.
 This process usually involves lots of smoke inhalation, frustration, and possibly a few four letter words (and unfortunately, we don’t mean “fire”).

 But we’re here to help!
 Cutting Edge Firewood has mastered the art of starting a fire with a single match.
 Watch this short video to see our process, or scroll down for some written directions.

 In order to start a fire with a single match, you’ll need a few key supplies:

 - Dry Firewood: This is the most important part of a single match fire.
 Wet wood simply does not want to ignite.
 You can force it to light withenough heat, blowing, smoke, and persistence, but certainly not with a single match.
-This is one of the many reasons Cutting Edge Firewood is the best – we use the most rigorous drying process in the industry.
+This is one of the many reasons firewood for sale is the best – we use the most rigorous drying process in the industry.

 - Kindling: Smaller pieces of wood ignite more easily than larger pieces.
 You can gather lots of small twigs from your yard, cut off smaller pieces from a log, or you can use the kindling we supply at Cutting Edge.
 Each of our kindling pieces are made with the same quality as our firewood and is easy to light.
 If you use our kindling, two pieces will be plenty.
 If you use other kindling, you’ll likely need many more pieces.